opensearch-project/project-website/_posts/2024-08-07-OpenSearch-for-Unified-Observability.md

 ## Analysis using multiple interfaces

 OpenSearch is not only a database, but the powerful OpenSearch Dashboards allows the user to analyze observability data, namely logs and traces.
 In Jaeger (a project I am one of the maintainers of) we are working on some derived metrics on OpenSearch, but this is one weak spot for the database.
-I would not suggest doing high scale metrics on OpenSearch as It’s not suited for time series data.
+I would not suggest doing high scale metrics on OpenSearch as it’s not suited for time-series data.
 However, OpenSearch integrates with popular metric systems such as Prometheus, which is a better path forward for widespread use of metrics.

 Although OpenSearch Dashboards is not as good as some other time series analysis tools such as Grafana, it doesn’t mean you can’t use both.
 Keep in mind that OpenSearch will never change licenses from its current Apache 2 license.
 This is not the case with other tools that are open source, but not part of software foundations such as the Apache Software Foundation, The Linux Foundation (LF) or the CNCF which is a sub-foundation of LF.